Protect your personal information during a move

 4. Carry personal documents yourself to protect your personal information

-There are other things that you would like to consider when moving to Seattle: any important documents, such as birth certificates, social security cards, wills, insurance policies, financial documents, etc. It is better to keep them close to you during the move.
+There are other things that you would like to consider when moving to Seattle: any important documents, such as birth certificates, social security cards, wills, valuation protection policies, financial documents, etc. It is better to keep them close to you during the move.
 Essentially, everything that is very difficult to replace or can easily trigger someone to commit identity theft should remain in your hands.

 It is imperative that you always have your documents with you.
 Not only to reduce the risk of identity theft but also to have access to your documents while traveling to your new home and immediately after arrival when the rest of your things have not yet been delivered.
 In addition, if you pack your documents and load them into a moving truck, something may happen on the road (traffic accident, robbery, fire, etc.), and your papers may be lost or damaged, which will cause a large inconvenience.
 This will require a lot of time and money, even if your documents are not stolen for fraudulent purposes.